Leave a gift in your Will

 A pecuniary gift

-A pecuniary gift allows you to leave a fixed amount of money from your estate to the McGrath Foundation.
+A pecuniary gift allows you to leave a fixed amount of money from your estate to the McGrath Foundation such as real estate or shares.

 A percentage allows you to leave a nominated percentage of your estate to the McGrath Foundation.